tetracorp/tetracorp.github.io/_posts/2021-10-01-matchpatch.md

 modem bulletin board systems, as the World Wide Web did not exist in 1991).

 The source code is given here as a powerpacked file, since it's 203,112 bytes unpacked.
-You can unpack it by running PowerPatcher and copying the file.
+You can unpack it with xfdDecrunch, which can unpack most Amiga compressed formats.

 Winstanley appears to have created MatchPatch single-handedly.
 The title screen credits "SD" with both ideas and code.
 The high score chart also credits the